catseye/Wanda/Wanda.md

 Wanda
 =====

-Wanda is a "concatenative" language that's not actually "concatenative" at all, nor even "stack-based", because it's based on a string-rewriting semantics.
+Wanda is a Forth-like "concatenative" language that's probably not actually "concatenative" at all, nor even "stack-based", because it's based on a string-rewriting semantics.

 The remainder of this document will describe the language and will attempt to justify the above statement.